cashubtc/nuts/exchange.md

 > these blinded outputs of `receive_keyset`?

 Every proof contributed by one participant MUST carry the same `offer_keyset`, `receive_keyset`, `H_recv`, `expiry`, and `refund`.
-Across the exchange, the multiset of offered keysets MUST equal the multiset of received keysets — i.e. every asset class received by some participant is offered by some other participant.
-In the common star shape, one side offers class `X` and receives `Y`; the other side offers `Y` and receives `X`.
+Across the exchange, the set of `offer_keyset` values MUST equal the set of `receive_keyset` values — i.e. every asset class offered by some participant is received by some (other) participant, and vice versa.
+Per-class amount conservation is rule 10's job, so the count of participants on each side is unconstrained: 1-vs-N, N-vs-M, and N-vs-N are all valid two-class shapes.
+In the common shape, one side offers class `X` and receives `Y`; the other side offers `Y` and receives `X`.

 ### Receive-output commitment